 Working tax credits - how much you can get

-You won’t know exactly how much you’ll get in tax credits until your claim is processed.
-This can take up to 5 weeks from when you send the claim form.
+You won’t know exactly how much you’ll get in tax credits until HMRC processes your claim.
+This can take up to 5 weeks from when you make your claim.

 If you’re disabled